Delaware business entities

 Corporation

-Delaware corporations:
+Delaware corporations

-• Have no minimum capital requirement.
+• Do not impose a minimum capital requirement.

 General Partnership